Helping people beat The Beetis

 The other Randi Kravitzes

-Thursday, January 31, 2008
+Jan 31, 2008

 There are others with my first and last name, spelled exactly the same way.
 I had guessed there were, but Google confirmed it years ago.
-So if you’re wondering if I’m Randi Kravitz Haber, or Randi Kravitz Elman, or one of the other Randi Kravitzes, I’m not.
+So if you’re wondering if I’m Randi Kravitz Haber, or or one of the other Randi Kravitzes, I’m not.
 Nor am I the Randi Kravitz who went to high school in New York, camped in New Jersey, joined a reunion site, taught dance, sold insurance, or helped anyone with financial planning.
 But if you’re one of those Randi Kravitzes, I hope you’ll contact me!
 Not only would it be fun to meet you (even virtually), I could refer people looking for you.
 I could even link to your website if you have one.
 For the record: I went to high school in Pennsylvania, camped in upstate New York, never went to my school reunion, took dance classes as a kid, bought insurance, and have a financial planner.
 Oh, and I’m not related to Lenny.
 Or Zoe.
 Or the nosy neighbor on Bewitched.

 I like a challenge

-Saturday, January 12, 2008
+Jan 12, 2008

 I can help sell your thing even if I’ve never tried it (such as when I wrote about cigars, tangerines, and manual transmission cars).
 I can make your product or service sparkle even if I tried it, but didn’t like it (such as when I sang the praises of red meat, wine, and gold jewelry).
 Naturally, the words flow more easily from brain to keyboard when they’re about a subject I hold dear.
 But I also take pride in wrestling with a topic that holds little interest for me, gasping and sweating as I finally pin it to the mat.
 Did I mention I’m not a sports fan?